jasonodonnell/postgres-operator-playbooks/hugo/content/prereq/prerequisites.md

 * Ansible 2.4.6+
 * Kubernetes v1.11+ or OpenShift v3.09+
 * `kubectl` or `oc` configured to communicate with Kubernetes
+* Cluster Admin privileges in Kubernetes/OpenShift
 * `postgres-operator-playbooks` source code checked out for the target version

+## Permissions

+The installation of the Crunchy PostgreSQL Operator requires elevated privileges.
+It is required that the playbooks are run as a `cluster-admin` to ensure the playbooks can install:

+* Custom Resource Definitions
+* Cluster RBAC
+* Create required namespaces

 ## Configuring the Inventory File